$730,915Average Value$272Average Price per Sq Ft0Homes For Sale

 Scaggsville has a few public parks, offering places to connect with nature and stay active.
 Tall, thin trees shade Scotts Cove Recreation Area, which rests against the Rocky Gorge Reservoir along the Patuxent River.
 This green space provides a launch point for canoe or boat trips and is used for picnics and fishing.
 Hammond Park is popular for families as it’s next to Hammond Middle School.
 Along with having typical park amenities like a playground and public pool, it hosts the annual Hammond Park Crab Feast each August.
 Over a dozen parks and a community center dot the surrounding communities of Laurel, Columbia and Fulton.
 Nearby greenways connect to the Patuxent Branch Trail for miles of smooth cycling through Howard County.

-Bring your dogs for a walk at Scott's Cove Recreation Area in Scaggsville.
+Locals can walk their dogs at Scott's Cove Recreation Area in Scaggsville.

 1/2